hdShang/arxiv-daily/docs/cs-AI/2025-09-05/papers/250904979v1-internet-30-architecture-for-a-web-of-agents-with-its-algorithm-for-.md

 ---
 layout: default
-title: Internet 3.0: Architecture for a Web-of-Agents with it's Algorithm for Ranking Agents
+title: "Internet 3.0: Architecture for a Web-of-Agents with it's Algorithm for Ranking Agents"
 ---

 # Internet 3.0: Architecture for a Web-of-Agents with it's Algorithm for Ranking Agents